JulianCataldo/og-images-generator/README.md

 });
 ```

+## Possible improvements

+For now, your configuration is evaluated once at runtime, meaning you should restart
+the node process if you need to see templates changes.
+On contrary, metadata are injected dynamically; you can see changes for title, description, etc. with a simple browser reload.

+Even if for Node + Express with `--watch`, it's quick and painless,
+for Vite and Astro it should be preferable to hot reload the user template.

+Here is the immediate solution I can think of: using Vite's `ssrModuleLoader` in the middleware, so we are sure to get a fresh config. on the fly.
+It seems feasible, so there is definitely a room for exploration here, for the next release.

 ## Notes on image optimization

 If you're running this on a server, you should use a CDN or any kind of proxying + caching, to handle on the fly image optimizations, with the rest of your assets.